 - Patients and clinicians are required to wear masks at all times.

 - All surfaces are sanitized between touches.

 - Treatment areas are placed six feet apart.

 - Some larger clinics may also have extended hours to allow for staggered staffing, reducing the amount of people in the clinic space at any given time.

-Are you or a loved one recovering from COVID-19?
 Read more about coping with COVID-19 and how to get back on your feet as quickly as possible.